 (b) Please cite the applicable law(s) and/or other measure(s), including the applicable sanctions for this offence, and provide examples including recent cases or judgments of successful implementation and enforcement of this offence.

-Does your country’s legislation criminalize the manufacturing or assembly of firearms, without marking them at the time of manufacture or with markings that do not meet the requirements of article 8 of the Protocol (art.
+(Agreed – including amendment to sub paragraphs a and b)Does your country’s legislation criminalize the manufacturing or assembly of firearms, without marking them at the time of manufacture or with markings that do not meet the requirements of article 8 of the Protocol (art.
 5, para.
 1 (a), in conjunction with art.
 3, subpara. (d) (iii), and art.
 8, para.
 1 (a))?

 Yes Yes, in part No